evanbergeron/lockfree-bdd/index.md

 * A collection of lockfree hash tables that double as memory allocators and directed graphs.
 * A fine-grained-locking hash table with versioning, yielding a constant time delete_all operation.

-We obtain a speedup of 4 on 12 cores on the CS3540 circuit.
-We're currently collecting cache locality data, though our initial results are promising.
+We obtain a 3x speedup on 4 cores on the CS3540 circuit, scaling toward a speedup of 4x on 8-12 cores.
+This speedup is competitive with published results.

 ## Background